SpellholdStudios/Neera_Expansion/README.md

 Extract the contents of the mod archive into the folder of the game you wish to modify (*the folder which contains the "CHITIN.KEY" file*), using <a href="http://www.7-zip.org/download.html">7zip</a>, <a href="http://www.rarlab.com/download.htm">WinRAR</a>, or another file compression utility that handles .zip files.
 On successful extraction, there should be a :file_folder: neera folder and a setup-neera.exe file in your game folder.
 To install, simply double-click **`setup-neera.exe`** and follow the instructions on screen.

-Run **`setup-neera.exe`** in your game folder to reinstall, un-install or otherwise change the components settings.
+Run **`setup-neera.exe`** in your game folder to reinstall, uninstall or otherwise change the components settings.

 ##

 #### macOS

-Neera Expansion for macOS is distributed is distributed in the same compressed archive and includes a WeiDU installer.
+Neera Expansion for macOS is distributed in the same compressed archive and includes a WeiDU installer.

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: neera folder, setup-neera and setup-neera.command files in your game folder.
 To install, simply double-click **`setup-neera.command`** and follow the instructions on screen.